Videos

 Watch on YouTube

-How-To: pre-populate new entities using snippets
+How-To: Pre-populate new entities using snippets

 To avoid the repetitive task of adding the same set of attributes to new entities as you create a model, you may leverage reusable definitions.
 But there's another option to pre-populate new entities with the same structure, through JSON configuration, using the concept of snippets.